AP sources: Raid on Trump lawyer about payments to women - Philly

 Cohen has said neither the Trump Organization nor the Trump campaign was involved in the transaction with Daniels and he was not reimbursed for the payment.
 Trump has said he didn't know about the payment.
 The White House has consistently said Trump denies the affair.

-In his first public comments since the raid, Cohen told CNN on Tuesday that he is rethinking how he handled the payment to Daniels because of what it's done to his family.
-He also praised the FBI agents who carried out the search as "professional, courteous and respectful."
+In his first public comments since the raid, Cohen told CNN on Tuesday that he is rethinking how he handled the payment to Daniels because of what it has done to his family.

-Asked if he was worried, Cohen told CNN: "I would be lying to you if I told that I am not.
+Asked if he was worried, Cohen said: "I would be lying to you if I told that I am not.
 Do I need this in my life?
 No. Do I want to be involved in this?
 No."

+Cohen has been involved in the New York City yellow cab industry since the 1990s, going into business with his Ukraine-born father-in-law.

+Some of his companies that owned medallions were given names such as NY Funky Taxi Corp, Mad Dog Cab Corp and Sir Michael Hacking Corp.

 Hays reported from New York.
 Associated Press writers Michael Balsamo in Los Angeles, Jake Pearson in New York and Tom LoBianco and Catherine Lucey in Washington contributed to this report.